SimplexCC/sell-docs/source/includes/_initiate-sell.md

 Other than `txn_id` and `ref_url` all parameters are optional:

- * When a parameter is required to complete the checkout process but is not supplied, Simplex will ask the end-user for it.
+ * When a parameter is required in order to complete the checkout flow, but is not supplied, Simplex will ask the end-user for it.
 For example: if `quote_id` is not supplied then Simplex will ask the end-user how much crypto currency they wish to sell, and will present an appropriate fiat quote.

  * Parameters in `account_details` are optional but allow Simplex's risk algorithms to approve a wider range of end-users.
 The more information you supply in `account_details` the more accurate Simplex's risk decisions will be, and as a result the happier your users become.